ibm-developer/icp-nodejs-sample/README.md

 ## Configuration

-The Helm chart can be installed from the app center by finding the ibm-nodejs-sample entry and following the installation steps.
+The Helm chart can be installed from the app center by finding the nodejs-sample and following the installation steps.

 The Helm chart can also be installed with the following command from the directory containing `Chart.yaml`:

-`helm install --name nodejs-sample .`
+`helm install --name tester .` where tester can be anything.

 You can find more information about deployment methods in the [IBM Cloud Private documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K/product_welcome_cloud_private.html).